To understand video, our machines start by extracting the audio and the image into separate streams.

 Then they apply a myriad of transformations and filters to enable efficient analysis of the content.

 Subsequently, data is distributed to a number of modules that perform fine-grained predictions in the dimensions of sound, image, and motion.

-These predictions are then shared with a higher-order system that correlates and coalesces these outputs into human readable Concepts ready for indexing.
+These predictions are then shared with a higher-order system that correlates and coalesces these detections into human readable concepts ready for indexing.

 Sounds result from natural recurring vibrations or collisions.
 Sounds can also be biologically generated for